I was a successful journalist when a doctor first handed me opioids

 When I went back to my GI doc four weeks later for a refill, he told me he was uncomfortable prescribing pain medication, so he referred me to a pain clinic.
 I told the physician there how I would get cramps, sharp pains that would sometimes lead to vomiting.
 Did it hurt when I drove over bumps, or when bending over?
 Yes, sometimes.
 I left with a prescription for Oxycodone, with a prescription to take one pill every three to four hours.
 My initial script was for 120 pills.
 I felt like I hit the jackpot.

 I often found myself barely functioning at work or at home, always nodding off into a doped-up stupor.
 My second daughter was born in November of 2010.
 There is a picture of me “sleeping” while sitting up on the couch, holding her in my arms.
 Looking at that picture now, it breaks my heart.
-I don’t remember much about this time in my life—just that it was cold and snowy and dream-like and dark, and I didn’t much like Madison.
+I don’t remember much about this time in my life—just that it was cold and snowy and dreamlike and dark, and I didn’t much like Madison.

 Sometimes I would ask my pain management doctor what my “exit” plan was for getting off these pills.
-I shouldn’t worry, he said, I needed the meds.
+I shouldn’t worry, he said—I needed the meds.
 I was in good hands, he assured me.
 He was monitoring my usage.

-In April 2012, when I was hired by NBC News Radio, we moved to Washington DC, where finding pain meds proved to be quite a challenge.
+In April 2012, when I was hired by NBC News Radio, we moved to Washington, DC, where finding pain meds proved to be quite a challenge.
 The DC area was far ahead of the rest of the country when it came to opiates, and many doctors didn’t touch Oxycodone.
 I began to worry whether I had made a mistake by leaving my more permissive doctors in Madison.

 I finally found a doctor who would see me, about 45 minutes outside of DC in suburban Virginia.
 He was a young doctor with a new urgent care practice.
-After marveling at how much pain medication I was on, he reluctantly prescribed me the Oxycodone and Morphine, but said he would only cover me until my insurance kicked in.
-The Feds were monitoring prescriptions and he didn’t want to lose his license.
+After marveling at how much pain medication I was on, he reluctantly prescribed me the Oxycodone and morphine, but said he would only cover me until my insurance kicked in.
+The feds were monitoring prescriptions and he didn’t want to lose his license.

 The next challenge was filling my scripts.
 It was near impossible to find a CVS or Walgreens that kept Oxycodone pills in stock.
 Pharmacies didn’t want the hassle.
 The DEA was coming down on them.
 Though I lived in suburban Maryland, I would have to drive across the city into rural Virginia to find a CVS that carried the pills and was willing to fill my prescription.
 I went through this dance for two months.

-Eventually my insurance kicked in and I could afford to see a real pain management doctor, who, like the urgent care doc, could not believe how many opiates I took on a daily basis.
+Eventually my insurance kicked in and I could afford to see a real pain management doctor, who, like the urgent-care doc, could not believe how many opiates I took on a daily basis.
 The doctor told me that we were eventually going to have to “do something” about this.
 He asked for my complete medical records, hoping to understand why I was on such high doses.
 This guy would end up saving my life.

 While all this was happening, my wife was starting to worry about me.
 My behavior had changed over the few years I took the heavy doses of opiates.
 She saw me nod off.
 She saw my mood sour and lighten, up and down.
 I carried pills with me wherever we went.
 I became obsessed with video games, which are a lot of fun when you’re high.
 I got sick a lot, but the pills didn’t seem to help.
 And there were more and more reports of people dying from their opiate prescriptions.
 She didn’t know how to address this topic with me.
 She tried once or twice and I became defensive.
 I needed my pills, I would say.
 Why would the doctors give them to me if they weren’t safe?